patrickulrich/DepositBox/README.md

 - Prevents non-whitelisted items from being deposited.
 - Can be used to run events or competitions where players turn in items for rewards.

+Once installed players with permission will be able to create a deposit box using /depositbox as a chat command.
+They can then place this box down allowing players to make deposits into it.
+All deposits are logged to the data folder.

 ## Installation

 1. Upload the `DepositBox.cs` file to your Rust server under the `/oxide/plugins/` directory.